-Internalizing Environmental Externalities: The Role of Geographic Common Ownership
+Internalizing Environmental Externalities Through Geographic Ownership Networks

 Job Market Paper

-2024 American Finance Association Conference Poster Session, 2023 Singapore Scholars Symposium, 2023 Asia-Pacific Corporate Finance Online Workshop, 2023 Financial Management Association Conference Job Market Paper Presentation Session, Chinese University of Hong Kong (Shenzhen) seminar, Shanghai University of Finance and Economics seminar, Peking University HSBC Business School seminar, UIUC doctoral student seminar, and NUS brown bag meeting
+2024 Asian Finance Association, 2024 American Finance Association Conference Poster Session, 2023 Singapore Scholars Symposium, 2023 Asia-Pacific Corporate Finance Online Workshop, 2023 Financial Management Association Conference Job Market Paper Presentation Session, Chinese University of Hong Kong (Shenzhen) seminar, Shanghai University of Finance and Economics seminar, Peking University HSBC Business School seminar, UIUC doctoral student seminar, and NUS brown bag meeting

 Access the paper via AFA Program